Unwind Operator

 types="country" |

-Use Get operators to pull a specific value from each filtered-out row.
+Use two more Get operators to retrieve a specific value from each filtered row.
 Each row contains both a "long_name" and "short_name" value.
 For example, if the State "long_name" value is New York, then the "short_name" is NY.
-For this use case, pull the "short_name" value for State and Country.
+For this example, you'll retrieve the "short_name" value for State and Country.

 ---|---|